-"Cheer" Season 1 Introduced The World Of Cheerleading.
-Season 2 Shows The Reality Of It.
+"Cheer" Season 2 Shows The Dirt Underneath The Pyramid

 This commercialization is a side of the sport that viewers saw in Season 1 through Gabi Butler, a “cheer-lebrity” who was already famous in the world before starting at Navarro.
 But watching the “down-to-earth, just-like-us” personalities we’ve come to love capitalize their authenticity for profit is like pulling back the curtain on a PR fame machine in a way that feels manufactured.
 Harris’ infamous mat talk feels a little less inspiring when you’re watching him film Cameos for fans while getting a pedicure, repeating the same phrases over and over again.

 Watching the cheerleaders' newfound fame is illuminating, but also reveals its pitfalls.
 There’s a hefty dose of animosity and jealousy between “famous” and “unfamous” members of the 40-person team, and Almada personally deals with a lot of hate directed at her online, with viewers accusing the coach of pushing injured athletes to their limits.
 But it also presents us with a team that, no longer the underdogs and with their attention diverted from Daytona, is a little more difficult to root for.
-Coupled with the fact that the new season began filming pre-pandemic and before the allegations against Harris came to light, you know there are bad things looming, which makes newcomer Maddy Brum freak out over being removed from a stunt seem a little inconsequential.
+Coupled with the fact that the new season began filming pre-pandemic and before the allegations against Harris came to light, you know there are bad things looming, which makes newcomer Maddy Brum's freak out over being removed from a stunt seem a little inconsequential.

 Also different about the team this year?
 The absence of Harris, who appears sporadically in the first few episodes of the season before disappearing entirely.
 Though he is out of the frame, his real-life drama stays in focus.